necodeIT/echidna_flutter/Getting Started.en.md

 }
 ```

+- `<domain>`: The domain of the Echidna server.
+- `<client-key>`: The client key to authorize the client on the Echidna server.
+- `<client-id>`: The client id to identify the client on the Echidna server.

 # Implement UserIdRepository

 For the SDK to work you need to implement a `UserIdRepository` that provides the current user id.